dispatchrun/wzprof/README.md

 ## Profilers

+⚠️  The `wzprof` Go APIs depend on Wazero's `experimental` package which makes no guarantees of backward compatilbity!

 The following code snippet demonstrates how to integrate the profilers to a Wazero runtime within a Go program: